ismailceylan/restorm/README.md

 const anotherPost = await query.find( 2 );
 ```

-Even if the second query has an error, it won't be logged because we unbound the event listener from it.
+Even if the second attempt has an error, it won't be logged because we unbound the event listener from it.

 We can also make event listeners to execute only once by using `once` property while we bind the event.